-The calculator tabulates the amount of energy needed for melting and holding and indicates whether the die caster’s energy use is better than or below “best standards.”
-It also tells a die caster how much more or less energy should be used to operate at the most efficient levels.
+Tabulates the amount of energy needed for melting and holding to determine whether the energy use is better than or below “best standards.”
+It also provides how much more or less energy should be used to operate at the most efficient levels.

-The energy assessment software allows a die caster to evaluate its entire operation.
+Software to evaluate your operations energy used.
 Based on the user’s input, the program recommends immediate improvements, small capital expenditures, and improvements that necessitate a change in process or equipment.

-The Carbon Footprint of Aluminum and Magnesium Die Casting Compared to Injection Molded Components
+Carbon Footprint Analysis – Aluminum and Magnesium Die Castings vs. Injection Mold Components

 A comparative analysis of the carbon footprint of aluminum and magnesium die castings vs. plastic injection molded components.
 The lifecycle assessment procedures was based on ISO 14000 environmental standards.